raspberrypi/rpi-imager/qt/README-qt-build-macos.md

 arch -x86_64 /usr/local/bin/brew install icu4c pcre2 libpng openssl@3

 # Option 2: Just use the script - it will use system libraries where possible
-./build-qt-macos.sh --universal  # Works but may use more system libs
+./build-qt-macos.sh  # Universal by default (add --no-universal to opt out)
 ```

 **Dependency Resolution Priority:**